briantan050/TELUS_IoT_Getting_Started/README.md

 * Registered your IoT device on the Azure IoT Hub
 * Compiled the Azure IoT MBed client and loaded it onto your IoT device
 * Successfully sent data from your IoT device to Azure IoT Hub
-* Monitored the contents of the incoming JSON packets with the Azure CLI tool
+* Monitored the contents of the incoming JSON payloads with the Azure CLI tool

 The next section will send the sensor data from the IoT Hub to Power BI through a Stream Analytics job, enabling you to display your data on a dashboard that updates automatically.